 Malamute vs Husky: How Are They Different?

-The name Malamute comes from the Mahlemut tribe of Eskimos in Alaska who developed the native North American breed for hauling heavy loads, whilst the Siberian Husky’s origins can be traced to Northern Siberia, where they were bred as long distance sled dogs by the ancient Chukchi peoples.
+The name malamute comes from the Mahlemut tribe of Eskimos in Alaska, who developed the native North American breed for hauling heavy loads.
+At the same time, the Siberian husky’s origins can be traced to Northern Siberia, where they were bred as a long-distance sled dog breed by the ancient Chukchi peoples.

-Both breeds are recognised by the American Kennel Club and the Canadian Kennel Club.
+Both breeds are recognized by the American Kennel Club and the Canadian Kennel Club.

 How do they compare physically and in appearance?

-At around 80-100lbs and a minimum 23″ at the shoulder, they are larger and heavier than their Siberian counterparts who reach a maximum weight of around 70lbs.
+At around 80-100lbs and a minimum of 23″ at the shoulder, they are larger and heavier than their Siberian counterparts, who reach a maximum weight of around 70lbs.

 Both breeds have dense double coats to protect them from extreme temperatures.

-Malamutes should always have brown eyes, whereas the Husky’s eyes can be blue or brown or anything in between.
-The coat of a Siberian Husky can be very varied in colour and pattern, but the breed standard for the Malamute demands that colours and markings be more uniform.
+Malamutes should always have brown eyes, whereas the husky’s eyes can be blue or brown or anything in between.
+The coat of a Siberian husky can vary in color and pattern, but the breed standard for the malamute demands more uniform colors and markings.

-Malamute paws are adapted to slow travel across snow, so are much larger, compact and rounded than the smaller, pointed paws of the quick-footed Husky.
+Malamute paws are adapted to slow travel across snow, so they are much larger, compact, and rounded than the smaller, pointed paws of the quick-footed husky.

-The Husky carries its tail low and sloping like a wolf, whereas the Malamute carries its tail proudly in the air.
+How is the tail of a husky different from the tail of a malamute?
+The husky carries its tail low and sloping like a wolf, whereas the malamute carries its tail proudly in the air.

 See more: our guide to the ‘curly’ husky tail.

-That said they do need to keep busy, and their intelligence and problem solving ability means that if they are unhappy (or bored) enough to want to escape, they will find a way to do it.
+That said, they do need to keep busy, and their intelligence and problem-solving ability mean that if they are unhappy (or bored) enough to want to escape, they will find a way to do it.

-A more independent breed, huskies are slightly less people-oriented, but still make excellent and loving family pets.
-They are more sociable with other dogs than Malamutes, and get on nicely with their own kind as well as other breeds.
+A more independent breed, huskies, are slightly less people-oriented, making them excellent and loving family pets.
+They are more sociable with other dogs than malamutes and get on nicely with their own kind and other breeds.

 Other Husky vs Malamute Differences